jtstorck/nifi-impala/README.md

 1. Restart NiFi.

 ## Example Flow
 Import template `nifi-impala-integration.xml` into NiFi, which will create a process group called `NiFi Impala Integration`.
-Within that process groups are several process groups that demonstrate various examples of retrieving data from external sources and creating tables in Impala to make that data queryable.
+Within that process group are several process groups that demonstrate various examples of retrieving data from external sources and creating tables in Impala to make that data queryable.
+- Enable all controller services from the `NiFi Impala Integration` process group's `Configuration`, under `Controller Services`.

 ## Download the HDFS client configs
 1. Go to: http://quickstart.cloudera:7180/cmf/home